Connecting to a Wi-Fi Access Point

 Connect to "Notecard" on your phone and you'll be redirected to a window where you can enter the SSID and password.
 You can also use the "Scan networks" button to look for available access points, then tap on an access point to fill the SSID.

-If the browser window doesn't automatically appear after connecting to the Notecard SSID, visit 10.10.0.1 in your phone's browser.
+If the browser window doesn't automatically appear after connecting to the Notecard SSID, enter the following IP address in your phone's web browser:

 Finally, follow the instructions provided below to validate your Wi-Fi connection.